FlawlessCasual17/NotAnotherMobilePomodoroTimer/README.md

 >
 > For a more cohesive troubleshooting steps, please see the [_React Native_ troubleshooting documentation](https://reactnative.dev/docs/troubleshooting) and the [_Expo_ troubleshooting documentation](https://docs.expo.dev/troubleshooting/overview/).

-Common issues and solutions:
+Common issues and how to solve them:

-* <span style="color: red">`SDK location not found`</span>: Ensure `ANDROID_HOME` is set correctly
+* `SDK location not found`: Ensure `ANDROID_HOME` is set correctly

-* <span style="color: red">Gradle build failure</span>: Make sure you have the latest SDK tools and build tools installed
+* Gradle build failure: Make sure you have the latest SDK tools and build tools installed

-* <span style="color: red">Emulator not starting</span>: Verify that virtualization is enabled in your BIOS settings
+* Emulator not starting: Verify that virtualization is enabled in your BIOS settings

 For more specific issues, consult the official React Native documentation or seek help on Stack Overflow.

 Please make sure to follow the trouble shooting steps above before submitting an issue.
-Nobody likes to troubleshoot issues that have already been solved, it's a waste of time for everyone.
+It wastes everyone's time to troubleshoot issues that have already been solved.

 ## 7: Resources